kimjoshh/nft-flip-trap/README.md

     true,
     bytes("Suspicious: Token X minted to 0x... and immediately flipped to 0x...")
 );
-If no suspicious pattern, return false.
+If no suspicious pattern is found, return false.

 🧪 Example: Test Simulation
 Simulated logs in test: